 Job Outlook and Salary Information

-CMTs fall into the broader classification of financial managers, according to the U.S. Bureau of Labor Statistics (BLS) classification system.
-From 2010-2020, these workers were projected to see a 9% growth in employment opportunities.
+CMTs fall into the broader classification of financial analysts, according to the U.S. Bureau of Labor Statistics (BLS) classification system.
+From 2012-2022, these workers were projected to see a 16% growth in employment opportunities.
 The mean annual wages for financial analysts were $92,250 in May 2014, stated the BLS.